 Figure 16: Vessel tracks by vessel and captain (A, B).
-The center point marks the start of each tow.
+The centre point marks the start of each tow.
 The grey portion shows the movement of the vessel during the active trawling phase while the red portion marks the vessel movement during the passive phase, prior to liftoff.